gavinito/serum-academy/content/built-on-serum/_index.en.md

 weight: 3
 ---

-Below is a list of projects built on Serum:
+Below is a list of projects built on Serum and Solana:

 ## Blockchain